 All pupils take part in PE / Games activities and any pupils who have a disability are catered for in those sessions.
-The schools ethos is very inclusive and the school will provide extra provision for any pupils that needs extra support.
+The school's ethos is very inclusive and the school will provide extra provision for any pupils that need extra support.

 PE is mainly taken by specialist staff who are up to date with their current practice through a range of professional training.